What is so menacing about dietary fiber?

 If you are truly concerned for your health, life and future , make sure to watch it!

+The truth is, sugars and starches in fiber-rich products cause diabetic complications.
 The next lie is really 'sweet' — a claim that fiber somehow may protect you from diabetes.

 Just consider these outlandish recommendations by the Joslin Diabetes Center, an affiliate of the Harvard University's Medical School, which also claims to be "the world's largest diabetes research center, diabetes clinic, and provider of diabetes education" [link]